 Ingredient notes:

-- Chicken thighs – skin-on and bone-in are perfect for this recipe.
+- Chicken thighs – dark meat, skin-on chicken thighs with the bone are perfect for this BBQ chicken recipe.

 - Ketchup -forms the base of this southern tomato-based BBQ sauce.